Home Loan Offset Calculator

 Is an Offset Account Worth It?

-An offset account sounds too good to be true!
+This home loan feature sounds too good to be true!
 So, what are the overall pros and cons of using an offset account against your home loan?

 How Much Can I Save Using an Offset Account?